opsdis/icinga2-exporter/README.md

 - service - is the `display_name` in icinga2

 Optional icinga2-exporter can be configured to add specific custom variables configured on the host.
-> Icinga2 support custom varaibles that can be complex data structures - but that is NOT currently supported
+> Icinga2 support custom variables that can be complex data structures - but that is NOT currently supported

 > Labels created from custom variables are all transformed to lowercase.

-### Icinga2 performance metrics name to labels
+### Performance metrics name to labels
 As describe above the default naming of the promethues name is:

     icinga2_<check_command>_<perfname>_<unit>